1. A world language

 a year.
 A little French makes it so much more enjoyable to visit Paris and all the regions of France (from the mild climes of the Cote d’Azur to the snow-capped peaks of the Alps via the rugged coastline of Brittany) and offers insights into French culture, mentality and way of life.
 French also comes in handy when travelling to Africa, Switzerland, Canada, Monaco, the Seychelles and other places.

 Speaking French opens up study opportunities at renowned French universities and business schools, ranked among the top higher education institutions in Europe and the world.
-Students with a good level of French are eligible for French government scholarships to enrol in postgraduate courses in France in any discipline and qualify for internationally recognised French degrees.
+Students with a good level of French are eligible for French government scholarships to enrol in postgraduate courses in France in any discipline and qualify for internationally recognised French degrees.6.
+The other language of international relations

 French is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross and international courts.
-French is the language of the three cities where the EU institutions are headquartered: Strasbourg, Brussels and Luxembourg.
+French is the language of the three cities where the EU institutions are headquartered: Strasbourg, Brussels and Luxembourg.7.
+A language that opens up the world

 After English and German, French is the third most used language on the Internet, ahead of Spanish.
-An ability to understand French offers an alternative view of the world through communication with French speakers from all the continents and news from the leading French-language international media (TV5, France 24 and Radio France Internationale).
+An ability to understand French offers an alternative view of the world through communication with French speakers from all the continents and news from the leading French-language international media (TV5, France 24 and Radio France Internationale).8.
+A language that is fun to learn

 French is an easy language to learn.
 There are many methods on the market that make learning French enjoyable for children and adults alike.
 It does not take long to reach a level where